Benchmark Data and Evaluation Framework for Intent Discovery Around COVID-19 Vaccine Hesitancy: Conclusions

 \section{Conclusions}

-In this paper we first describe VIRA, an informational DS addressing hesitancy towards COVID-19 vaccines.
-VIRA provides access to accurate, up-to-date information in English, written by experts.
-We further release the \logsdataset{} data, containing $8k$ dialogs of VIRA with real-world users.
-We believe that these data would be a valuable resource to the relevant research community.
-As an initial example of the potential of these data, we demonstrate how it can be utilized to evaluate intent discovery methods.
+In this paper we describe \systemname, an informational DS addressing hesitancy towards COVID-19 vaccines. \systemname provides access to accurate, up-to-date information in English, written by experts.
+We believe that the associated \logsdataset{} data, containing $8k$ dialogs of \systemname with real-world users, would be a valuable resource to the relevant research community.
+As an initial example of the potential of this data, we demonstrate how it can be utilized to evaluate intent discovery methods.
 We propose an automatic evaluation framework that relies on the availability of a corresponding intent classifier, and report the results of $4$ diverse methods, concluding that this benchmark represents a significant challenge.

 While automatic evaluation is clearly more practical than manual one, developing the required intent classifier involves a non--trivial effort.
 Still, we envision two potential outcomes of our work.
 First, additional intent-discovery methods can be easily evaluated over \logsdataset{} data using our implementation, and compared to the baseline performance reported here.
 Second, the same framework can be implemented in other use cases as well for which a reliable intent classifier is available, opening the door for automatic evaluation of intent discovery methods over additional datasets.